 We began this article discussing the “threat of prescription drug addiction.”
 We can confirm that is no longer a threat—it’s real.

 What to Do if You Become Addicted

 The good news is that life isn’t overdue to prescription drug addiction.
 There are avenues to take when seeking help.
 At Into Action Recovery Centers we are experienced at dealing with prescription drug addiction as well as other addiction.
 We have trained, competent staff on hand twenty-four hours a day, and our top staff have all been through it.
 We understand your needs and your fears.

 If you find yourself in a situation where you don’t know what to do—give us a call.
 We’re here to help you.

 Fill out a confidential inquiry form

-Our knowledgeable staff with get back to you or call to arrange a confidential consultation: (844) 694-3576
+Our knowledgeable staff will get back to you or call to arrange a confidential consultation: (844) 694-3576

 © Can Stock Photo / gordonw